 Yaks provide an excellent source of breeding stock, crossbreeding stock, fiber, milk and dairy products, meat, hides, horns, and make excellent pack or show animals.

-Yaks prefer high altitude and cooler climates due to their heavy coat and lack of sweat glands.
-They can handle normal ‘summer’ conditions when shade trees and fresh water are available.
+Yaks originated at high altitude and cooler climates due to their heavy coat and lack of sweat glands.
+They can handle normal ‘summer’ conditions when plenty of fresh water is available.
 A natural size yak eats about 1/3 the amount of grass or hay and drinks 1/3 the amount of water of a commercial cow.
-The larger size yaks that breeders have been developing will require more feed and water.
+The larger size yaks that other breeders have been developing will require more feed and water.
 Yaks have no need for grain.
-A good mineral block is necessary along with free choice freshwater.
+A good mineral block is necessary along with free choice fresh water.

 Yak fiber is comparable to cashmere or angora.
-It is the soft, thick wool-like undercoat shed off at higher elevations during early summer when it is combed out, collected and processed.
+It is the soft, thick wool-like undercoat shed off during spring or early summer.
+During this time, it can be combed out, collected and processed.
 The courser outer hair or ‘guard hair’ is often used to weave ropes and belts.

 Yak meat has a delicate and delicious beef like flavor.
 Yak meat is very low in fat as the fat layer is put down on the outside of the yak carcass and is easily trimmed off.
 The meat is deep red in color, high in protein, and low in calories, saturated fats, cholesterol and triglycerides.